DANCE 100 3 Units

 Intermediate/Advanced Jazz Dance

-This course provides a continuing study of jazz dance techniques including the styles and techniques of jazz innovators such as Gillian Lynne, Debbie Allen, Michael Bennet, Luigi, Jerome Robbins, Bob Fosse, and Joe Tremaine.
-Contemporary and commercial styles will also be introduced.
-Historical and theoretical understandings of jazz techniques related to the dancers expressive skills are the primary focus.
-Concert performance is required to pass this class.
+This course provides a continuing study of jazz dance techniques at the intermediate level with an additional introduction of advanced techniques.
+Study of the styles and techniques of famous artists such as Debbie Allen, Gus Giordano, Michael Bennet, Mia Michaels and more are covered in this class.
+Contemporary and commercial jazz dance forms are also covered along with historical and theoretical understandings of jazz dance techniques related to the dancer’s expressive skills.
+Public performance is required for this class.

 DANCE 107X2 2 Units